alexdeve007/sonos-controller/README.md

 # Sonos Controller

-A lightweight macOS menu bar app to control Sonos speakers on your local network.
+A lightweight macOS menu bar app to control Sonos speakers on your local network to play Radio only.
 Also works on your phone via the browser.

 ![Electron](https://img.shields.io/badge/Electron-React-blue) ![Platform](https://img.shields.io/badge/platform-macOS-lightgrey)